torvalds/linux/Documentation/kernel-hacking/locking.rst

 700MHz Intel Pentium III: an instruction takes about 0.7ns, an atomic increment takes about 58ns, a lock which is cache-hot on this CPU takes 160ns, and a cacheline transfer from another CPU takes an additional 170 to 360ns.
-(These figures from Paul McKenney's `Linux Journal RCU article <http://www.linuxjournal.com/article.php?sid=6993>`__).
+(These figures from Paul McKenney's `GNU/Linux Journal RCU article <http://www.linuxjournal.com/article.php?sid=6993>`__).

 These two aims conflict: holding a lock for a short time might be done